mingweiniu/CodingTools/CodingStyle/README.md

 ## My Naming:
 0. no prefix/postfix systems
-1. UPPER_CASE FOR MACRO, ENUMERATOR
+1. UPPER_CASE FOR MACRO, ENUMERATOR, CONST_VALUE
 2. CapitalCase For TypeName, ClassName, FunctionName, LambdaConatiner
 3. lower_case for namespace, variable, method, input_parameter
+4. use Abstract for AbstractClass

 ## Preference
   * never focus on anything can be formatted by formatter